HarshitBhardwaj2804/Machine-Learning-Projects---Begineer/README.md

 In this Challenge I had created 30 beginner friendly ML projects which will enhance skills including data-preprocessing, model creation , performance validation and hyper-paprameter tunning.

-I had used datasets from [kaggle](https://www.kaggle.com/) and preforms the Machine Learning task(regression, classification & clustring) as per the problem statements.
+I had used datasets from [kaggle](https://www.kaggle.com/) and preforms the Machine Learning task(regression, classification & clustring) as per the given problem statements.

 List of Projects:-
 1. Rocks & Mines prediction using Sonar Dataset.